 There are three main financial statements:

 - Income Statement

 A balance sheet shows how much the business has and how much it owes at a point in time.

 The Income Statement also referred to as a Profit and Loss (P&L) Statement summarizes the income a business receives, the expenses it pays (including taxes) and shows the overall profit or loss for a period of time.

 Cash Flow Statement

 A cash-flow statement shows where cash comes from and where cash goes.
 It gives insight into a business’ different activities such as normal operations, buying and selling assets, and borrowing or repaying loans.

-Read our Cash Flow Statement Beginners Guide
+Read our Cash Flow Statement Beginners Guidecomments powered by Disqus

 - Compare and analyse investments